 Ochi Day, on October 28th, celebrates Greece’s refusal to ‘let’ fascist Italy occupy it during WWII.
 Military parades in towns and cities, as well as a lot of flag-waving, are par for the course.

-When is the Best Season to Travel Greece?
+When is the Best Season to Travel to Greece?

-High season (June-September): Like most places in Europe, Greece’s high season runs from June to mid September.
+Like most places in Europe, Greece’s high season runs from June to mid-September.
 This is when you will find the best sunny weather as noted above, but also crowds, especially on the popular islands like Santorini, Mykonos, and Crete.
 Days are longer, the weather is HOT, so you’ll want to be close to a pool or ocean.
 Hotel and car rental prices are at their highest.

 When is the Cheapest Time to Visit Greece?